agnibha-chatterjee/sqlite-ui/README.md

 Many portions of the app were re-written to follow a more functional style of programming, the app now uses functional React components instead of class-based components.

+**New**: Added a bunch of E2E tests

 ## E2E Tests

 ### User Flow 1 - Viewing tips and tricks

-This test suite checks the functionality related to the display and interaction with the tips and tricks modal.
+This set of tests checks the functionality related to the display and interaction with the tips and tricks modal.

 - **renders the banner**: Checks if the banner with the text "SQLite UI" is rendered correctly.
 - **renders the button to show some helpful tips**: Verifies that the button to show tips is rendered and contains the correct text.